animo/siera-cli/README.md

 ## Usage

 To see the complete functionality use the `--help` or `-h` flag.
-Each individual subcommand also has the `--help` flag, e.g. `acl features --help`.
+Each individual subcommand also has the `--help` flag, e.g. `aries-cli features --help`.

 It is also important to note that you do not have to supply an endpoint with every call.
-You can create a file called at `$HOME/.config/acl/config.ini` and paste the `./example/example.ini` in there.
+You can create a file called at `$HOME/.config/aries-cli/config.ini` and paste the `./example/example.ini` in there.
 This will allow you to set a default agent and api-key if the cloudagent requires this.

 ```
-acl --help
+aries-cli --help

 Aries CLI 0.1.0
 Animo Solutions
 A simple Aries Cloudagent Controller

 USAGE:
-    acl [FLAGS] [OPTIONS] [SUBCOMMAND]
+    aries-cli [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
     -c, --copy               Copies any output to your OS buffer